beansai/beans-tutorials/matrix/time-matrix/README.md

 ![Stops](assets/images/stops.png)

-When you have many stops and want to determine the travel time at once, Time Matrix would be helpful to you.
+When you have many stops and want to determine the travel time among them at once,

+Time Matrix would be helpful to you.

 ## Table of contents